assertnotnull/nestjs-prisma/README.md

 # generate prisma types from the schema.prisma
 pnpm run prisma generate

+# apply the changes from the schema.prisma to the database (dev)
+pnpm run db push

 # seed some users from the prisma/seed.ts file
 pnpm run db seed
 ```